lhcb/starterkit-lessons/first-analysis-steps/minimal-dv-job.md

 - The number after `ALLSTREAMS.DST` is the number of the production: in this case, `00070793`.
 - Go to the [transformation monitor](https://lhcb-portal-dirac.cern.ch/DIRAC/?view=tabs&theme=Grey&url_state=1|*LHCbDIRAC.LHCbTransformationMonitor.classes.LHCbTransformationMonitor:,).
 Put this number in the field `ProductionID(s):` and press "Submit".
 You will see the details of the production to the right.
 - Right click on these details, and press "Show request".
 The new tab "Production Request manager" will appear to the right of the "LHCb Transformation Monitor".
 Go to that tab.
 - You will see the details of the MC request.
-Right click button on it, and press "View".
+Right click on it, and press "View".
 - A new window will pop up with the complete details of the request.
 You have to find the "Step 1" section, and the following line in it `DDDB: dddb-20170721-3 Condition DB: sim-20170721-2-vc-md100` contains your database tags.

 Note that the Condition DB tags for different magnet polarities are different: `-md100` should be replaced by `-mu100` for the MagUp conditions.